DEAF AWARENESS WEEK 2019

 Keep an eye out for updates on our social media and below for news of how we are celebrating Deaf Awareness Week 2019!

-Special Needs Teacher Training & after-school student club
+Special Needs Teacher Training & After Schools Club in Ndola, Zambia

 Special Needs Teacher Training

-In March 2019, with generous support from the British Foreign School Society, we launched a new project in the only three primary schools with deaf units, out of 54 mainstream schools in Ndola, Zambia.
-As part of the project, we have now completed a five-day course, delivered by our local partner Zambia Deaf Youth and Women, 30 special needs teachers that work across the three deaf units to expand their Zambian sign language skills and increase their fluency in using Zambian sign language, thereby enhancing communication among students and teachers.
-This course also helped the deaf unit teachers to further develop their skills in teaching deaf students.
-The teachers very happy with the course and recommended that further such courses are delivered to ensure they get the best results from their students.
+In March 2019, thanks to the generous support from the British & Foreign School Society, we launched a new project in the only three primary schools with deaf units, out of 54 mainstream schools in Ndola, Zambia.
+As part of the project, we have now completed a five-day course, delivered by our local partner Zambia Deaf Youth and Women – 30 special needs teachers that work across the three deaf units in Kansenshi, Kamba and Chilengwa Primary Schools, have improved their Zambian sign language skills to increase their fluency in using Zambian sign language, thereby enhancing communication amongst their students and teachers.
+This course also helped the teachers to further develop their skills in teaching the deaf children in their classrooms to improve the quality of education for their students.
+The teachers are very happy with the course and recommended that further such courses are delivered to ensure they get the best results from their students.

-To further support inclusion of children with hearing loss, after school clubs involving children from the deaf units and mainstream schools were established in each of the three schools to improve social inclusion and interaction between the deaf students and the students from the mainstream schools.
-Students from the mainstream schools involved in the clubs are now able to communicate with learners from the deaf units using basic sign language skills, envisaged to improve communication and social inclusion of the deaf students.
+To further support inclusion of children with hearing loss, after school clubs involving children from the deaf units as well as in the mainstream schools were established in each of the three schools to improve social inclusion and interaction between the deaf students and the students from the mainstream schools.
+The after school clubs are led by the special needs teachers, and has a sign language interpreter present to help children from the mainstream students to learn basic Zambian sign language to communicate with their peers.
+The after schools have been hugely popular, with students from the mainstream schools involved in the clubs are now able to better communicate with learners from the deaf units using basic sign language skills, envisaged to improve communication and social inclusion of the deaf students.